 Now, the first thing you need to do is go ahead and test out one of these automations.
 You’ll love it and want to try out others or make your own too!

 Did you know, another way to streamline Notion is to embed other apps into it?
-To learn about 12 great Notion embeds, check out this article.
+Learn about 12 great Notion embeds.